ast-rmustafaiev/SFRALabs/lab-3/readme.md

 **1. Get a Product using a Controller.**
    1. Save the *Hello* controller as *ShowProduct*.

    2. Use  *getProduct* method of *ProductMgr* to get product by it's ID, use the code below as an example.
 Please pay attention, that the controller expects productID to be passed as an url parameter.
+   Refer ```req.querystring``` as an object (key, value) mapping to URL query parameters.
    You could also notice that the controller renders two templates, which you didn't do so far - skip this detail for now, it will be explained in the next walkthrough.

 ```javascript
 'use strict';